-New Students – Student (M) visas for new students can be issued up to 120 days in advance of the start date for a course of study.
+Student (M-1) visas for new students can be issued up to 120 days in advance of the start date for a course of study.
 However, you will not be allowed to enter the United States on your student visa more than 30 days before the start date.

 3. PREPARE FOR YOUR INTERVIEW

 Fees – Pay the non-refundable visa application fee, if you are required to pay it before your interview.
 If your visa is approved, you may also pay a visa issuance fee, if applicable to your nationality.
 Fee information is provided below: Application Fee: $160

 Click on the following link and select your nationality to see Issuance Fee: All Fees

 Review the instructions available on the website of the U.S. Embassy or Consulate where you will apply to learn more about fee payment and procedures.